briandfoy/perl7faq/README.md

 The current [Perl support policy](https://perldoc.perl.org/perlpolicy.html) gaurantees support for the previous two maintenance releases.
 With a new maintenance release every year, this effectively meant two years of support for a major release (such as v5.30 and v5.32).

+## What will /usr/bin/perl be?

+We don't know the answer to this one yet. _/usr/bin/perl_ is the system Perl.
+For at least a decade, I have been telling people not to use the system `perl` for user code.
+This is the `perl` that the system employs to handle system Perl programs.
+So, that system can choose what they need.
+We are working with major packagers to figure out what works best.
+On my macOS box, that's v5.18 (and soon [won't be there at all](https://developer.apple.com/documentation/macos_release_notes/macos_10_15_beta_release_notes)), but they are also taking it away.

+Relying on the system means you let someone else make the decision for you, and it's a bigger problem than migrating to Perl 7, or even Perl at all.
+Let's say that your system provides an out-of-date `perl`, which is not uncommon.
+Then you update to v5.26.
+Now your regexes break because you have an [unescaped left brace](https://www.effectiveperlprogramming.com/2017/04/you-must-escape-the-left-brace-in-a-regex/).
+Since you didn't control a key aspect of your user application, you didn't control the system decision to break your code.
+People often find these issues after a system upgrade (planned or otherwise).

+Having said that, in my guess, is that we'll have something close to the Python situation, where there's `python`, `python2`, and `python3`.
+So, we'd have `perl` (whatever the system needs, likely the same thing they are using now), `perl5` (a symlink to `perl`), and `perl7` (A different binary).
+That's just my guess based on how I've seen these things work elsewhere.

+The Perl module paths are already set up for this too.
+We can put the version right in the `@INC` paths so two different versions can install modules into the same prefix (say, `/usr/lib/perl`) without conflicting with each other.
+Or they could simply use different prefixes.

+As the user, you're decision is likely made for you.
+If you aren't going to install your own `perl` for your application, you're stuck on whatever the system provides.
+If you do install your own `perl`, you get to decide how that happens.

 ## What happens if Perl 7 doesn't happen?

 That's the gorilla-elephant hybrid in the room, isn't it?
 We did this once in 2000, didn't we?
 Perl 6 didn't turn out how we thought it would, but that's life sometimes.